 Torrenting is one of the most used purposes of a VPN.
 With a VPN running on your torrent device, your traffic will appear to be coming from a different location, keeping you anonymous.

 However, not all VPN services allow torrenting so you should find one that is specifically designed for such activity.
-If you are new to torrenting, TROYPOINT has created a list of Best Torrent Sites to get you started.

 See Also: Best VPN For Torrenting